bhattbhavesh91/bhattbhavesh91.github.io/_pages/about.md

 title: "About Me"
 ---

-Hi I’m Bhavesh, I studied electronics engineering but I’ve been interested in machine learning.
-I made this website to post some of the videos that I’ve created and to serve as a portfolio of sorts.
-Besides that I enjoy photography, cricket.
+Hi I'm Andrew, I studied mechanical engineering but I've been interested in data science and data visualization.
+I made this website to post some of projects I've created and to serve as a portfolio of sorts.
+Besides that I enjoy photography, soccer, sailing, and being outside.